ArrowSphere/public-api-client/doc/campaigns.md

 #### Campaign

-A campaign in its old format is managed by the `CampaignV` entity.
+A campaign in its old format is managed by the `Campaign` entity.

 | Field       | Type               | Example                                    | Description                                                                                |
 | ----------- | ------------------ | ------------------------------------------ | ------------------------------------------------------------------------------------------ |